AlaskanTuna/energy-data-logger/USER_MANUAL.md

 **Q: I set the wrong settings for the meter, would the logger still log?**
 *No, the logger would not start logging and would prompt a “Failed to communicate with the server” error.
 In order to continue logging, set the correct parameters in the “Settings” option, then refresh once more before starting logging the data.*

+**Q: I connected the OTG cable but there is no “Ethernet cable connected” or similar notification.**
+*Sometimes the Ethernet interface on the controller device may hang and not receive the DHCP IP address from the logger device.
+To establish a successful Ethernet connection, restart the controller device once, and its Ethernet interface should be up.
+Alternatively, ensure that **Settings > Connections > Ethernet** is enabled.*